mkitzan/terminus/README.md

 In previous versions it would have been a nightmare to integrate new table into the system; however, now it's fairly straight forward.
 Implementing a new column or table involves adding values to datastructures in the the theme file ('statics.py'), and performing SQL operations to add the table or column.

 # Features
-- 4 library host tables (books, stories, quotes, wishlist), and 1 administrative host table (records)
+- 4 library host tables (books, stories, quotes, wishlist), and 2 administrative host table (tracker, records)
-- 18 command functions including: file upload, plot graphical query output, the aggregate trinity, query result export...
+- 19 command functions including: file upload, plot graphical query output, the aggregate trinity, query result export, scripting...
 - User/password system
 - Full wildcard support
 - Case insensitive searching
-- 8 data points for 'books', 6 data points for 'stories', 4 data points for 'quotes', 7 data points for 'wishlist', and 5 data points for 'records'
+- 8 data points for 'books', 6 data points for 'stories', 4 data points for 'quotes', 7 data points for 'wishlist', 6 data points for 'tracker', and 5 data points for 'records'
 - The Litany Against Fear

 # Initial Set-up